 Inflation Chips Away at the Value of Your Rewards

-If your credit card offers cash back or travel statement credit, you probably won’t be too impacted by airlines and banks changing the value of your rewards or the price of award tickets overnight.
-HOwever, even if banks and airlines don’t do anything, the vale of your reward miles can decline on its own because of inflation.
+If your credit card offers cash back or travels statement credit, you probably won’t be too impacted by airlines and banks changing the value of your rewards or the price of award tickets overnight.
+However, even if banks and airlines don’t do anything, the vale of your reward miles can decline on its own because of inflation.